46nori/Z80Atmega128/doc/SetupGuide_en.md

     ```
 2. Creating a microSD Card
    - Format the microSD card as **FAT32**.
-   - Copy `DISK00.IMG` to the root directory on it.
-It is mandatory.
-     - `00` corresponds to drive A:.
-You can specify up to 15 `(drive P:).
-     - For example, copy `DISK00.IMG` as `DISK01.IMG` and add, B: drive will bet visible.
     - Copy `DISK00.IMG`` to the root directory.
-This is a mandatory step.
+This is a mandatory step because it is the system disk.
      - `00` corresponds to drive A:.
-You can specify drives up to `15`(P:).
+You can specify drives up to `4`(E:).
-     - For instance, if you copy `DISK00.IMG` as `DISK01.IMG`, drive B: will become visible."
+     - For instance, if you copy `DISK00.IMG` as `DISK01.IMG`, drive B: will become visible.

 ### 3-3.
 Configuration for automatic CP/M startup
 Configure settings to enable CP/M startup from the microSD Card when power on.